BlaireLeone/bulma-clean-theme/bear-drama.md

 ------

+Rising temperatures propagating extreme droughts and historic wildfires have significantly impacted black bear's access to food and water forcing black bear populations to wander outside their normal habitat and upset their hibernation cycle.

+While historically, black bears roamed much of North America, it's hypothesized that the large-scale hunting operations, deforestation, and permanent townships from Westernized humans, drove the bears into smaller more forested zones.
+However in the past 50 years, this pattern has reverse and we are seeing more and more bears wandering outside their preferred habitats - especially into urban areas.

+People and climate are the primary drivers for this gradual migration.
+People impact the bears in two ways.
+1.)
+Advances in infrastructure into bear's current habitat are driving them into urbanized areas seeking food and escape.
+2.)
+Some bears, as opportunistic and highly adaptable creatures, have been conditioned to prefer human food, which is sometimes more accessible than a bear's normal diet.
+These reasons are pervasive and well-documented, but manageable.
+Climate's efforts in black bear migration is less controllable.
+Rising temperatures from climate change endanger the bear's security just as much as people.
+And I would argue, exacerbate the

-Rising temperatures, droughts, and wildfires, with [well-documented](https://science2017.globalchange.gov/chapter/8/) links to climate change, have significantly impacted black bear's access to food and water leading to black bear populations wandering outside their normal habitat and upsetting their hibernation cycle.
+Rising temperatures propagating extreme droughts and historic wildfires have significantly impacted black bear's access to food and water forcing black bear populations to wander outside their normal habitat and upset their hibernation cycle.